 The award comprises a cash prize of AUD$500 plus a two year membership to InASA (including a subscription to the Journal of Australian Studies).

-The prize committee was impressed with the outstanding quality of scholarship and originality of articles across all four issues.
-The judges all come from different fields of research and praised the Journal of Australian Studies for its continuing excellence, with a breadth of wonderful articles that reflect the strength of Australian Studies.
+The prize committee was impressed with the outstanding quality of scholarship and originality of articles across all four issues of JAS in 2020.
+The judges praised the journal for its continuing excellence, with a breadth of wonderful articles that reflect the strength of Australian Studies.

 InASA expresses its gratitude to the judges for their hard work.

 Clint Bracknell ‘Rebuilding as Research: Noongar Song, Language and Ways of Knowing’ (44.2)